1 - 2 Hours

 Welcome to Chicago’s scenic Riverwalk.
 It spans from Lake Michigan west to Franklin Street.
-Called the city’s ‘Second Lakefront,’ the Riverwalk contains restaurants during the summer months, seating areas to relax, boat rentals, and theater-style seating for various performances.
+Called the city’s ‘Second Lakefront,’ the Riverwalk contains restaurants during the summer months, relaxing seating areas, boat rentals, and theater-style seating for various performances.
 Other attractions on the Chicago Walking Tour include the Vietnam Veterans Memorial Plaza and the McCormick Bridgehouse & Chicago River Museum and if you are lucky enough, see a bridge lift from inside the bridge house.

 About the Tour

 Your tour begins with the historic DuSable Bridge.
-Here, you’ll learn not only about this picturesque bridge (which was built on the site of a pitched battle between America and Great Britain in 1812) but also about the iconic terra cotta Wrigley Building.
+Here, you’ll learn about this picturesque bridge (built on the site of a pitched battle between America and Great Britain in 1812) and the iconic terra cotta Wrigley Building.

 From there, you’ll head west, past Wabash Bridge, once voted America’s Most Beautiful Bridge.
 You’ll want to snap a photo or two here!
 After that, you’ll arrive at the Chicago Vietnam Veterans Memorial, a moving tribute to the soldiers who lost their lives during the Vietnam War.

-It’ll be hard to miss the next stop–the 600-foot tall Marina Towers.
+It’ll be hard to miss the next stop–the 600-foot-tall Marina Towers.
 Learn how these towers function as a “city within a city,” then continue to the Dearborn Street Bridge, where an angry mob once gathered with axes!
-Hear the full story of why, exactly, they were so unhappy with the bridge’s predecessor, then continue your stroll.
+Hear the full story of why they were so unhappy with the bridge’s predecessor, then continue your stroll.

 As you walk, you’ll hear the tale of one of the strangest and deadliest shipwrecks in American history, which happened right on the Chicago River.
 How does a devastating shipwreck happen on a river only 20 feet deep?
 Well, a lot more easily than you’d think!

-Continuing toward the Merchandise Mart, a gorgeous example of the art deco style popular in the 1920s and ’30s, you’ll learn the surprising history of the Chicago River, as well as how it helped this city go from a small settlement to a bustling hub of culture and commerce.
+Continuing toward the Merchandise Mart, a gorgeous example of the art deco style popular in the 1920s and ’30s, you’ll learn the surprising history of the Chicago River and how it helped this city go from a small settlement to a bustling hub of culture and commerce.